CJSteenkamp/qulib/README.md

 # qulib

-Qlib is a Python library designed for working with quantum computing gates and registers.
+qulib is a Python library designed for working with quantum computing gates and registers.
 It provides basic operations to create, manipulate, and work with quantum states and gates using Python.

 ## Features